 This is why people recover control in the ARC when nothing else has ever worked in their lives.
 Patience, expertise, ease of access to meetings, and understanding of the real role of relapse as a marker for progress.
 Longer periods of abstinence, fewer lapses, and shorter lapses are the norm but it takes time.
 Research shows that it can take a few years to undo the food addiction programming of decades.
 Does this make sense now?

 Fortunately, we’ve got all the time in the world.
-In the ARC Manager Training and FARA Certification, you’ll learn how to teach other people the wisdom and efficacy of this approach.
+In the Food Addiction Recovery Advocate training and FARA Certification, you’ll learn how to teach other people the wisdom and efficacy of this approach.
 The thrill comes from watching it work when nothing else ever has.